garrandall/popular-music-data/tracks/master-of-eyes--the-deepness-of-your-eyes--aretha-franklin.md

 (The deepness of your eyes...)
 I can't stop lovin' you baby!
 Hey, hey!
 (The deepness of your eyes...)
-I feel your lovin' all...!
+I feel your lovin' all...
 (The deepness of your eyes...)
-I can't stop lovin'-ah... whoo, baby.... whoo, baby...
+I can't stop lovin'-ah... whoo, baby... whoo, baby...
 (The deepness of your eyes...)
 Hee, hee, hee, hee, feel your lovin' all the time, baby..
 (The deepness of your eyes...)